cabforum/servercert/docs/BR.md

 ## 6.1 Key pair generation and installation

 ### 6.1.1 Key pair generation
-[We stopped here on 11-Jan-2018]

 #### 6.1.1.1 CA Key Pair Generation
-For Root CA Key Pairs created after the Effective Date that are either (i) used as Root CA Key Pairs or (ii) Key Pairs generated for a subordinate CA that is not the operator of the Root CA or an Affiliate of the Root CA, the CA SHALL:
+For Root CA Key Pairs created that are either (i) used as Root CA Key Pairs or (ii) Key Pairs generated for a subordinate CA that is not part of the same TSP as the Root CA or an Affiliate of the same TSP, the CA SHALL:

 1. prepare and follow a Key Generation Script,
 2. have a Qualified Auditor witness the Root CA Key Pair generation process or record a video of the entire Root CA Key Pair generation process, and
 3. have a Qualified Auditor issue a report opining that the CA followed its key ceremony during its Key and Certificate generation process and the controls used to ensure the integrity and confidentiality of the Key Pair.

-For other CA Key Pairs created after the Effective Date that are for the operator of the Root CA or an Affiliate of the Root CA, the CA SHOULD:
+For other CA Key Pairs created that are for the TSP that operates the Root CA or an Affiliate of that TSP, the CA SHOULD:

 1. prepare and follow a Key Generation Script and
-2. have a Qualified Auditor witness the Root CA Key Pair generation process or record a video of the entire Root CA Key Pair generation process.
+2. have a Qualified Auditor witness the Root CA Key Pair generation process or record a video of the entire CA Key Pair generation process.

 In all cases, the CA SHALL:

-1. generate the keys in a physically secured environment as described in the CA's Certificate Policy and/or Certification Practice Statement;
+1. generate the CA Key Pairs in a physically secured environment as described in the CA's Certificate Policy and/or Certification Practice Statement;
-2. generate the CA keys using personnel in Trusted Roles under the principles of multiple person control and split knowledge;
+2. generate the CA Key Pairs using personnel in Trusted Roles under the principles of multiple person control and split knowledge;
-3. generate the CA keys within cryptographic modules meeting the applicable technical and business requirements as disclosed in the CA's Certificate Policy and/or Certification Practice Statement;
+3. generate the CA Key Pairs within cryptographic modules meeting the applicable technical and business requirements as disclosed in the CA's Certificate Policy and/or Certification Practice Statement;
 4. log its CA key generation activities; and
 5. maintain effective controls to provide reasonable assurance that the Private Key was generated and protected in conformance with the procedures described in its Certificate Policy and/or Certification Practice Statement and (if applicable) its Key Generation Script.